 - The study says the results are clear.

-Says or Sais – Google Trends & Usage Data
+Says vs Sais – Google Trends & Usage Data

 Search trends show that “says or sais” is often searched by students, ESL learners, and writers checking spelling.
 These searches are common worldwide.